dbbrj/SCPS_API_Project/README.md

 # SCPS Weather API Project

-ASP.NET Core 8 MVC application that fetches weather snapshots from the [IBM Weather Company API](https://developer.weather.com) and stores them in a local SQL Server database.
-The UI shows the full history of snapshots and allows manual fetches.
+ASP.NET Core 8 MVC application that fetches current weather snapshots from the [IBM Weather Company API](https://developer.weather.com) (Currents on Demand endpoint) and stores them in a local SQL Server database.
+The UI shows the full history as a chart and table.

 ## Prerequisites